 Also as part of efforts to be a trusted and valuable member of society, we hold factory tours, summer festivals, and other events to promote communication and understanding between Daikin and communities.

 The Daikin-sponsored traditional Bon dance festival is a major event attracting large crowds of locals every summer.

-In addition, Daikin bases in China, the U.S., and other countries also held Bon dance festivals.
+In addition, Daikin production bases in China, the U.S., and other countries also hold Bon dance festivals.

 Employees at the Daikin plants in Yodogawa, Shiga, Sakai, and Kashima regularly pick up litter and pull up weeds in the surrounding areas.

-Daikin employees also took part in a cleanup of waterways bordering on the Yodogawa Plant.
-In response to concerns voiced by the local community, such as fears of damage from last year's torrential rains and the lack of cleanup participants due to the aging of the local population, the Yodogawa Plant expanded the cleanups from once to twice a year, in spring and autumn from fiscal 2015.
-The 71 people who took part in spring waterway cleanup activities included division and section managers, union members, dormitory residents, and partner company employees.
-(The autumn waterway cleanup was cancelled due to inclement weather)
+Daikin employees also took part in a cleanup of the Ajifu canal bordering on the Yodogawa Plant.
+In response to concerns voiced by the local community, such as fears of damage from recent years' torrential rains and the lack of cleanup participants due to the aging of the local population, we have mobilized more than 120 employees every year since 2009 for cooperation.
+This fiscal year we received a letter of appreciation on the 10th anniversary of these cleanup activities.

-At the Shiga Plant in fiscal 2015, a cumulative total of 1,500 employees took part in three cleanups of the surrounding area aimed at totally eliminating litter.
+At the Shiga Plant, a cumulative total of 1,500 employees took part in three cleanups of the surrounding area during the year aimed at totally eliminating litter.

 Daikin meets local needs by interacting with and contributing to each of the communities it is located in.

 Daikin bases overseas also provide locals with factory tours whenever possible in order to gain citizens' understanding and be a company truly rooted in the community.